-Lincoln Animal Ambassadors offer a low-cost spay/neuter program for Lancaster County residents who are unable to pay the full cost of altering their pets.
+Lincoln Animal Ambassadors offers a low-cost spay/neuter program for Lancaster County residents who are unable to pay the full cost of altering their pets.
 To have your name added to the Low Cost Spay/Neuter Program wait list,you can leave a message on our voice mail line at 402-817-1168.
 A LAA volunteer will respond to your call in order to get the necessary information to issue a voucher for a participating veterinary clinic.

 If you are a veterinarian who is interested in joining our fight against pet overpopulation by participating in our spay/neuter program, please leave a message on our voice mail line at 402-817-1168.